-TPC® The Pest Company Inspect Properties for Termites and Offer a Detailed Inspection report, our inspections are always in accordance with the Australian Standards as Listed below.
+TPC® The Pest Company Inspect Properties for Termites and Offer a Detailed Inspection report with photos.
+Our inspections are always in accordance with the Australian Standards.

 - Visual Termite Inspection in Accordance with AS3660.2 (Termite Inspections)

 - Timber Pest Inspection in Accordance with AS4349.3 (Timber Pest Inspection, Termite Inspection,Borer Inspection, Wood Decay Fungi (Rot) Inspection)

 The essential tools used on all TPC® visual Termite Inspections include; Thermal Camera, Moisture Meter, Tapping device, Led Lenser torch just to name a few.
 Our TPC® Reliable, Trusted, Experienced inspectors are educated in Termite management, Termites and building and construction methods being the key to a thorough inspection & report.

 As the Australian Standards AS3660.2-2017 now recommends a Thermal Camera.
 All our inspectors carry a thermal camera as part of our inspection process.
 A Thermal camera is used to assist us to inspect the differentiation of temperatures within the property as Termites build nests in homes and create heat when a large amount of termites are present and as termites are always on the hunt for moisture.
 The photo shows different types of Thermal cameras and the images they provide.
 The use of a thermal camera alone will not find termites in all situations, it's a combination of using all the available tools and experience that provides us with the value over our competitors.